edvordo/docker-compose-watch-test/readme.md

 - kill `watch`
 - `docker compose down`
 - `docker compose watch`
-  - no changes made to `index.html` can be sse in container or in browser
+  - no changes made to `index.html` can be seen in container or in browser